emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 It's a titanic work to implement it in the KISS style.
 Although I'm not sure that the implementation of such a complex mechanism corresponds to the principle of KISS.
 Perhaps, simplicity of implementation here would be preferable, rather than simplicity of the interface.
-Nevertheless, it makes one argument against ORM less.
+However, this makes one argument less against the ORM.

-In addition, this solution does not provide full consistency of the behavior available for use.
+In addition, this solution does not provide full consistency of all available behaviors for use.
 Suppose you have created two new objects, the first of which refers to the second on the foreign key.
 Then you created a link between them with a descriptor.
 Before commit, you are able `to get the second object using the descriptor of the foreign key of the first object <https://storm.canonical.com/Tutorial#References_and_subclassing>`__.